 The UNC Center for Media Law and Policy is run jointly out of the UNC School of Law and UNC Hussman School of Journalism and Media.
 The Center benefits from the help of a number of UNC faculty, students and others.

 David Ardia: Professor Ardia is the Reef C. Ivey II Excellence Fund Term Professor of Law at the UNC School of Law and a former faculty associate at the Berkman Klein Center for Internet & Society at Harvard University.
 Before joining the UNC faculty, he founded and directed the Berkman Center’s Digital Media Law Project.
 Prior to going to Harvard, Professor Ardia was assistant counsel at The Washington Post, where he provided pre-publication review and legal advice on First Amendment, newsgathering, intellectual property, and general business issues.
 He is a former member of the Newspaper Association of America’s legal affairs committee and is a current member of the Online News Association’s legal advisory board and the First Amendment and Media Litigation Committee of the American Bar Association.
-You can follow him on Twitter or Google Plus.
+You can follow him on Twitter.